illumos/ipd/ipd/0012/README.md

 } pr_misc_header_t;
 ```

+Each `pr_misc_header_t` starts on an 8-byte boundary with any preceding
+padding space filled with zeros.

 The `pr_misc_size` field is the sum of the sizes of the header and the
 associated data.

-The end of the list is indicated by a header with a zero size.
+The end of the list is indicated by a header with a zero size and an all-ones
+type field, 0xffffffff.
+Since the size includes the size of the header, a zero
+size cannot appear in a valid header.

-The following miscellaneous data types are provided:
+The following miscellaneous data types are provided.
+Those that begin with
+\_\_UNIMPL are currently not implemented for illumos but are included in
+this list as placeholders to retain binary compatibility with the Solaris
+interface.

 * PR\_PATHNAME
 * PR\_SOCKETNAME